ashalaginov/MEML/README.md

 ## Description
-This is a proof-of-concept implementation of the propocal for Machine Learning (Neural Network) model update on resource-limited devices based on the Message Queuing Telemetry Transport (MQTT) without model re-training.
+This is a proof-of-concept implementation of the propocal for Machine Learning (Artificial Neural Network - ANN) model update on resource-limited devices based on the Message Queuing Telemetry Transport (MQTT) without model re-training.
 Through this, one could put all unnecessar yand heavy computations of model training and meta-heuristic opti-mization on more powerful IoT gateway devices.
 At the same time, less computationally-expensive testing phase will be performed on the IoT node devices.
 Orange Pi Zero was used as training platform (IoT gateway) and Arduino UNO v3 as testing platform (IoT node).
  MEML is cross-platform multi-agent system that includes parts of ArduinoANN adopted to ARM/AVR bundle.

-### Training phase (on ARM using KDD Cup 1999 for Neural Network training)
+### Training phase
+On ARM using KDD Cup 1999 for Neural Network training
 ![Neural Network Training](training.png)

-### Testing phase (on ARM based on Neural Network parameters transferred from ARM through MQTT)
+### Testing phase
+On ARM based on Neural Network parameters transferred from ARM through MQTT
 ![Neural Network Testing](testing.png)